turbot/pipes-docs/docs/integrations/github.md

 ![](/images/docs/pipes/integrations_github_choose_repos.png)

 After you complete the GitHub setup, you will be redirected to the **Integrations** page.
 You should see your new integration in the list.
-If the state is **Enabled** then the setup is complete and Pipes will begin discovering the mods in your repositories.
+If the state is **Enabled**, then the setup is complete, and Pipes will begin discovering the mods in your repositories.

 ![](/images/docs/pipes/integrations_list_github_enabled.png)